 If it is necessary to incorporate additional subsamples into SOEP-IS, the researchers submitting the proposal will be expected to raise outside funding.

-Similarly, if a proposal includes behavioral experiments or content that has not been evaluated (for example, biomarkers), the researchers submitting the proposal will be expected to raise outside funding.
+Similarly, if a proposal includes behavioral experiments or content that has not been evaluated (for example, biomarkers), or new modes of data collection, the researchers submitting the proposal will be expected to raise outside funding.

 If a funding application has been approved by an external peer-reviewed funding agency (for example, DFG or the NIH in the United States), the approval is considered proof of the study’s scientific merit, and the module will be included in SOEP-IS without further evaluation.